 • Application or Discount fees: an upfront fee for starting the factoring process.

-• Service fees: a monthly or weekly fee used for managing collections and credit checks.
+• Service fee: a monthly or weekly fee for managing collections and credit checks.

-• Closing fees: a monthly or weekly fee used for miscellaneous, company-determined usages.
+• Closing fee: a monthly or weekly fee for miscellaneous, company-determined usages.

 • ACH or Wire Transfer fees: a fee for electronically transferring money between bank accounts.

-• Monthly minimum fees: a fee added to make up the difference when a business has committed to a certain number of monthly invoices but does not meet the agreed-upon minimum.
+• Monthly minimum fees: a fee added to make up the difference when the company has committed to a certain number of monthly invoices but does not meet the agreed-upon minimum.

-The factoring company might add some, all, or none of these fees to the basic factoring fee.
-There should never be any “hidden fees”.
-They should be very clear about all the charges by disclosing each one well in advance of you both entering into any agreements.
+You might see some, all, or none of these fees added to the base factoring fee.
+However, there should never be fees that are “hidden”.
+Factoring companies should be very clear about all fees disclosing each one well in advance of you both entering into any agreements.q

 How is a Factoring Company Different from a Bank or Other Traditional Lender?